dot CMS

 How dotCMS Addresses Franchise Website Management

-dotCMS maps unusually well to franchise operations because its architecture matches the actual split between franchisor governance and franchisee execution. dotCMS supports massively multisite environments, site templates/copy site, multi-tenant hosting, Universal Visual Editor, custom workflows, and API-first delivery from one system.
+dotCMS maps unusually well to franchise operations because its architecture matches the actual split between franchisor governance and franchisee execution.

-Some franchise systems need managed cloud.
-Others need on-prem or stricter infrastructure control due to internal policy or parent-company requirements. dotCMS supports cloud, on-prem, and Cloud as a Service deployment models and documents security controls including SOC 2 Type II and ISO 27001 certification.
+Some franchise systems need managed cloud; others need on-premises or stricter infrastructure control due to internal policy or parent-company requirements. dotCMS supports cloud, on-premises, and Cloud Anywhere deployment models, and holds SOC 2 Type II and ISO/IEC 27001:2022 certification. dotCMS also achieved TX-RAMP Level 2 certification in 2024 and lists ISO/IEC 42001:2023 certification on its site.
 That flexibility matters when the CMS decision is being reviewed by IT, security, and procurement, not just marketing.

-Explore key features to look for in a multi-tenant CMS and best practices for implementing a multi-tenant CMS.
+Related reading: key features to look for in a multi-tenant CMS and best practices for implementing a multi-tenant CMS.

 Frequently Asked Questions

-What CMS is best for 100 franchise websites?
+What CMS Is Best for 100 Franchise Websites?

 Yes, but only if the CMS supports granular permissions and controlled visual editing.
 In dotCMS, role-based controls, workflows, and the Universal Visual Editor let franchisors define what local teams can change and what remains locked.

-Is WordPress Multisite enough for a franchise network?
+Is WordPress Multisite Enough for a Franchise Network?

 Usually, yes.
 BrightLocal distinguishes between service area pages for businesses that travel to customers and location pages for businesses customers visit in person.
 A franchise CMS should support both models with repeatable templates and localized fields.